-Our surgeon Mr Maisam Fazel has worked with many clients who have previously undergone breast surgery elsewhere, so they’re aware of what exactly has gone awry and what needs to be done to correct it.
-Rest assured that whatever has gone wrong with your implants, we can correct it.
+Mr Maisam Fazel has worked with many patients who have previously undergone breast surgery elsewhere, so they’re aware of what exactly has gone awry and what needs to be done to correct it.